Laser Spectroscopy for the Study of Exotic Nuclei: Nuclear global properties

 Local minima in the trends of nuclear charge radii are often observed in isotopes with magic neutron numbers.
 This is due to the stabilizing effect of the shell closure which is correlated with a reduction of the nuclear radius.
 As shown in Fig.~\ref{fig:fig3.4} and Fig.~\ref{fig:fig3.5}(a)(d), the effect of neutron shell closures is often seen as an abrupt rise in the charge radii of isotopes after the neutron magic numbers, such as the well-known examples $N = 28, 50, 82$ and 126.
 Experimental charge radii therefore provide valuable input for characterizing new phenomena in exotic nuclei, such as the suggestion of new magic numbers~\cite{Ca-radii2016,K-radii2021} and the disappearance of conventional ones~\cite{Mg-moment2012,Al-radii2021}.\\

 $\bullet{\textbf{ Pairing correlations}}$

 A ubiquitous but intriguing feature of nuclear charge radii in a particular isotopic chain is the pattern of their local variations, known as odd-even staggering (OES).
 This effect describes the fact that the charge radii of most odd-$N$ isotopes are smaller than the average of their adjacent even-$N$ isotopes~\cite{Zn-radii2019,Cu-radii2020}.
-This OES effect of charge radii can be phenomenologically explained by the blocking effect of the odd nucleon affecting pairing.
+This OES effect of charge radii can be phenomenologically explained by the blocking effect of the odd nucleon.
 As explained in Refs.~\cite{OES-radii,Cu-radii2016,Zn-radii2019}, the additional unpaired neutron in an odd-$N$ isotope blocks a certain orbital and thus suppresses the scattering of neutron pairs to higher orbitals.
 This in turn reduces proton pair scattering and, as a result, leads to a smaller charge radius in the odd-$N$ isotope.

 The OES effect is particularly pronounced in isotopes of calcium between $N=20$ and $N=28$ and is shown in Fig.~\ref{fig:fig3.4}(a) and Fig.~\ref{fig:fig3.5}(a).
 In other isotopic chains, for example the lead isotopes, this effect is barely visible in the $\delta \langle r^2\rangle$ (Fig.~\ref{fig:fig3.5}(d)).
-To better assess and visualize the OES effect in nuclear charge radii, a three-point radii difference is defined.
-This has the form~\cite{DFT-Fayan,Cd-radii2016,Zn-radii2019,Cu-radii2020}:
+To better visualize and assess the OES effect in nuclear charge radii, a three-point radii difference is defined.
+This has the form~\cite{DFT-Fayan,Zn-radii2019,Cu-radii2020}:

 Figure~\ref{fig:fig3.5}(b) and (e) present the three-point radii differences in calcium and lead isotopes and show an identical pattern for the OES effect.
 Outlying points at $N=28, 126$ are attributed to effects from shell closures.
 In some cases, an abnormal OES (or outright inversion) can be caused due to sudden structure changes, for example increased collectivity~\cite{Ga-radii2017,Zn-radii2019,At-radii2019}.